acrisp2020/Minesweeper-Project-130/README.md

    - Functions to determine win/loss conditions and track game time.

 7. **Server-Side Development:**
-   - PHP scripts to create and manage the relational database.
+   - PHP scripts to submit and retrieve data from the relational database.
    - Tables to store game results and user information.
    - APIs to retrieve and display data on the client side.